gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 Atmospheric Model
 ^^^^^^^^^^^^^^^^^^^^^^
-The prognostic atmospheric model in the UFS MRW Application is the Finite-Volume Cubed-Sphere (:term:`FV3`) dynamical core.
+The prognostic atmospheric model in the UFS MRW Application uses the Finite-Volume Cubed-Sphere (:term:`FV3`) dynamical core.
 The dynamical core is the computational part of a model that solves the equations of fluid motion for the atmospheric component of the UFS Weather Model.
 A User’s Guide for the UFS :term:`Weather Model` can be found `here <https://ufs-weather-model.readthedocs.io/en/ufs-v2.0.0/>`__.
 Additional information about the FV3 dynamical core is available at `here <https://noaa-emc.github.io/FV3_Dycore_ufs-v1.1.0/html/index.html>`__.

 Common Community Physics Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ (:term:`CCPP`) supports interoperable atmospheric physics and land surface model options.
 Atmospheric physics are a set of numerical methods describing small-scale processes such as clouds, turbulence, radiation, and their interactions.
-The upcoming MRW App release includes four physics suites.
-The use of :term:`stochastic<Stochastic physics>` processes to represent model uncertainty is an option in the upcoming release, although the option is off by default in the supported physics suites.
+The upcoming MRW App release includes four physics suites and :term:`stochastic<Stochastic physics>` options to represent model uncertainty.

 ..
    COMMENT: It seems like all but the GFS v16 are designed only for high resolution grids... so why are we including them with this release?
-It seems like GFS v16 would be more appropriate for the
+It seems like GFS v16 would be more appropriate for the MRW App.

 Unified Post-Processor
 -------------------------